 2. I have minor Scoliosis, which is curvature of the spine.
 It gives me minor pains in the upper-back when I shop for two or more hours, or do other activities that have me stand erect for extended periods.
 Standing desks are awful.
 I need to continually keep my quadratus lumborum loose while activating glutes.
 A doctor identified it when I was applying for a laboring job at a meat work’s in my teenage years before being petrified how tall I’d be if my spine was straight.
 Near that job 15 years later was a client who hired me for digital marketing until I pushed them out of that warehouse due to crazy growth.

-3. I was a top 10 players in the world for Age of Mythology, a Microsoft strategy game.
+3. I was a top 10 player in the world for Age of Mythology, a Microsoft strategy game.
 I Isis-lamed, but enjoyed Ra more.
 I had a strategy for every map, against any civilization, for any playing style, which I nearly perfected.
 Yes, I was addicted.
 I got 3 accounts in the top 20.
 You couldn’t measure your actions per minute back then, but I remember mashing keys at crazy levels.

 4. I love brewed coffee and use to worry about caffeine addiction.
 Home espresso machines are amazing.
 It takes me 3 hours to drink my flat white when working.
 I recommend Bellissimo coffee beans.
 I am not the best social coffee drinker because I have thousands of reps up where making a coffee equals time to work.